 How do I explore the possibility of being a Grow Group Leader?

 First, you'll want to be a part of a group.
 Having lots of experience being a supportive member of a group is a natural first step.
 Once you are in a group for a while you should discuss the idea with the leader of your group.
 It may be possible to apprentice in your own group.
 Also, discuss the idea with Pastor Bill.
-He is currently preparing a brand new curriculum to train new group leaders.
-While it's not quite ready to roll out just yet, let him know you are interested.
+He can get you signed up and ready to participate in our trianing program.
+You'll find more about that program in the next section.